High-Efficiency Resonant Beam Charging and Communication

-\emph{2) Calculation results and analysis}: Fig.~\ref{d1 vs d2max}(a) depicts the relationship of the TIM structure parameter $M$ and the maximum beam spot radius $\omega_\mathrm{g,Max}$.
+\emph{2) Calculation results and analysis}: Fig.~\ref{d1 vs d2max}(a) presents the calculation results which depicts the relationship of the TIM structure parameter $M$ and the maximum beam spot radius $\omega_\mathrm{g,Max}$.
 As can be seen, when the value of $M$ increases, the $\omega_\mathrm{g,Max}$ shows a downward trend.
 When $M$ is in the range of 2 to 6, the beam radius decreases rapidly.
-Then, when $M$ is greater than 10, the decline of the beam spot tends to be gentle, which indicates that compression capacity is limited, if the $M$ is beyond the range, the compression tends to be stable.
-Moreover, if $d_3$ takes a large value, the overall $\omega_\mathrm{g,Max}$ will increase.
-In numerical, the beam radius can be compressed from 1.2 mm ($M$=1) to around 0.1 mm, which is only 1/12 of the original beam.
-Fig.~\ref{d1 vs d2max}(b) presents curves of $\omega_\mathrm{g,Max}$ as a function of $d_3$.
-As it depicted, in the original scheme without TIM ($M$=1), the radius of beam presents a great trend of increase when $d_3$ enhances.
+Then, when $M$ is greater than 10, the decline of the beam spot tends to be gentle, which indicates that compression capacity is limited.
+Moreover, if the $M$ is beyond the range, the compression tends to be stable, and if $d_3$ takes a large value, the overall $\omega_\mathrm{g,Max}$ will increase.
+In numerical, the incident beam can be compressed from 1.2 mm to around 0.1 mm, which is only 1/12 of the original beam.
+Fig.~\ref{d1 vs d2max}(b) depicts curves of $\omega_\mathrm{g,Max}$ as a function of $d_3$.
+As it presented, in the original scheme without TIM (where $M$ equals 1), the radius of beam presents a great trend of increase when $d_3$ enhances.
 In contrast, the proposed scheme with TIM shows a gentle trend of increase.
 Numerically, the value of $\omega_\mathrm{g,Max}$ in proposed scheme is below 0.25 mm while the original scheme is great then 0.5 mm.
 Further, we analyze the influence of $f_r$ parameter on beam compression.
-Fig.~\ref{rho2vsWM} shows curves of maximum beam radius on the gain versus $f_r$ parameters of reflector M2.
-As is shown from the curves, $\omega_\mathrm{g,Max}$ presents an upward trend with the increase of $f_{r2}$.
-Then, curves move down as the value of $M$ increases.
-Overall, the increase of $f_{r2}$ brings a negative effect on beam compression, as the beam spot enlarging.
+Fig.~\ref{rho2vsWM} describes curves of maximum beam radius on the gain versus $f_r$ parameters of reflector M2.
+As depicted, $\omega_{\mathrm{g,Max}}$ exhibits an upward trend as the value of $f_{r2}$ increases.
+Subsequently, the curves demonstrate a downward shift with the increase in the value of $M$.
+Overall, the increase in $f_{r2}$ tends to have a detrimental effect on beam compression, as evidenced by the enlargement of the beam spot.

-Based on the aforementioned analysis, preliminary conclusions can be obtained that the TIM can effectively compress the beam under different end-to-end distance.
-Based on Section II.A$\&$B, this ability ensures that the resonant beam can enter the micron-level size semiconductor gain without causing large energy loss ($V_d$).
+From the aforementioned analysis, preliminary conclusions can be obtained that the TIM can effectively compress the beam under different end-to-end distance.
+Based on Section II.A$\&$B, this ability ensures that the resonant beam can enter the micron-level size semiconductor gain without causing large energy loss.